portsoc/ws_objects/README.md

 In this set of staged examples we show how we can use objects to structure our data and write better, more maintainable code.

-## ToDo

-1. generate diffs with a script (jack)
-2. review diffs
-3. Delete this todo section

 ## Stage 0: A basic program

 * `index.html` is a short web page that contains just a heading and an empty canvas.
 This page does not change throughout the stages.